Geelong College: House system

 A house system operates at both the senior and middle schools.
 Each house is named after a significant person in the college's history.
 Sporting and music competitions are held between them each year.

 At the middle school, there are four houses: Pegasus (white), Bellerophon (blue), Minerva (red) and Helicon (green), which meet for sporting events throughout each year.
 The house model is not used for pastoral care at this campus.
 The names of these houses originate from Roman mythology.

 Curriculum

 Geelong College offers its senior students the Victorian Certificate of Education (VCE).

 Sport

 Secondary students of the college participate in the summer, winter and spring seasons of the Associated Public Schools of Victoria (APS)/Associated Grammar Schools of Victoria (AGSV) sport competition.
 Choices offered for summer sports include badminton, cricket (boys only), softball (girls only), tennis and rowing.
 Winter sports include Australian rules football (boys only), netball (girls only), soccer and basketball.
-Students may also participate in a number of local competitions and the college is particularly known for its excellence and achievement in rowing competitions.
+Students may also participate in a number of local competitions and the college is particularly known for rowing competitions.